Apergot/linkedout/README.md

 ## Features
 - Users
-  - signup and login using email/password
+  - Signup and login using email/password
   - JWT issued on success (7 days expiration)
-  - setUserCompany is a superadmin-only operation (via API token)
+  - setUserCompany is superadmin-only (via API token)
+  - Two types of user, employer and employee, the only difference between them is that the companyId must be set at user entity to be considered an employer, which needs to be done as a superadmin user.
 - Companies
   - createCompany is superadmin-only
-  - server-side validation: unique company name, proper name format
+  - Validation: unique company name, proper name format
 - Job posts
   - CRUD operations protected by JWT
-  - Ownership authorization: only users whose user.companyId equals the job post companyId can create/update/delete job posts for that company
+  - Ownership: users can only create/update/delete posts for their own company
-  - minSalary and maxSalary must share the same currency
+  - Salary rule: minSalary and maxSalary must share the same currency
-  - Benefits/Extras are represented as comma-separated strings
+  - Benefits/Extras as comma-separated values
 - Search and ranking rules
   - Filters: title, location, salary ranges (min/max)
-  - Ranking rules applied in order of precedence:
+  - Ranking precedence:
     1) Posts created in the last 7 days rank above older posts
     2) Higher salaries rank above lower salaries
     3) Companies with more open job posts rank higher
-  - Rules are designed to be easily reordered/extended in the repository layer
+  - Rules can be re-ordered or extended easily

+## Use cases (what you can do)
+- As a employee, search job posts and refine by title, location, or salary range, always seeing fresh and well‑paid roles first.
+- As a employee (JWT user), manage job posts for your own company: create, update (without changing company), and delete.
+- As a superadmin (API token), create companies and assign users to companies (setUserCompany) to bootstrap organizations.

 ## Architecture overview
 - Domain (core/): Entities (Company, JobPost, User), Value Objects (Id, Name, Money, JobTitle, JobLocation, JobDescription, ContractType), and domain errors
-- Application (application/): Actions encapsulating use cases; Services expose actions to upper layers
+- Application (application/): Actions encapsulate use cases; Services expose actions to upper layers
 - Infrastructure (infrastructure/):
   - Repositories: Postgres implementations (pgCompanyRepository, pgJobPostRepository, pgUserRepository)
-  - GraphQL: Apollo resolvers split by domain and a contextBuilder for auth; codegen config for resolver types
+  - GraphQL: Apollo resolvers split by domain and a contextBuilder for auth; codegen for resolver types
-  - Factory singleton to construct repositories, services, and Apollo server
+  - Factory singleton to build repositories, services, and Apollo server
 - Database: Knex migrations under migrations/

 ## Getting started